 \begin{example} If $U,A$ are locally compact abelian groups, we can give $C(U;A)$ the ``regular'' translation $U$-action $u_0 (a_u)_{u \in U} \coloneqq (a_{u+u_0})_{u \in U}$.
 This $U$-action has trivial $U$-cohomology.
 Indeed, if $(b_u)_{u\in U}$ is a $U$-cocycle in $C(U;A)$, setting $u\mapsto a_u\coloneqq b_u(0)$ to be the antiderivative, it follows from the $U$-cocycle property and the translation $U$-action for every $v\in U$ that

 \end{example}

-\begin{remark} By default, the acting group $U$ will be the discrete group $\Gamma$, but we will frequently need to consider other locally compact acting groups (such as the compact structure groups of a tower, or various subgroups of $\Gamma$) in our arguments.
-One could also develop a higher order cohomology of group actions, and rely more extensively on advanced features of homological algebra, but we will not need to do so here. \end{remark}
+\begin{remark} By default, the acting group $U$ will be the discrete group $\Gamma$, but we will frequently need to consider other locally compact acting groups (such as the compact structure groups of a tower, or various subgroups of $\Gamma$) in our arguments. \end{remark}

 \begin{definition}[Cocycles and skew products] Let $\XX=(X,\mathcal{X},\mu,T)$ be a $\Gamma$-system, and $U$ a compact abelian group. \begin{itemize} \item[(i)] We let $\mathcal{M}(\XX,U)$ be the space of measurable functions $f \colon X \to U$, up to almost everywhere equivalence; this is a $\Gamma$-group with action $T^\gamma f \coloneqq f \circ T^\gamma$ and the topology of convergence in measure.
 As per \Cref{gen-cocycle}, this gives notions of derivatives, cocycles, coboundaries, etc. on $\mathcal{M}(\XX,U)$.
 Note that if $\XX$ is ergodic then $\mathcal{M}(\XX,U)^\Gamma = U$, as the only $\Gamma$-invariant elements of $\mathcal{M}(\XX,U)$ are the constants. \item[(ii)] We abbreviate $Z^1(\Gamma; \mathcal{M}(\XX,U))$ as $Z^1(\Gamma,\XX,U)$, which is then the space of tuples $\rho = (\rho_\gamma)_{\gamma \in \Gamma}$ with $\rho_\gamma \in \mathcal{M}(\XX,U)$ obeying the \emph{$\Gamma$-cocycle equation}